tScheme serves organisations in the Trust-Service Provider sector, providing Approval for the services they supply to

 Assessing your trust service

-Assessments and audits are carried out by one of two approved assessors – KPMG and LRQA.
-Both are recognised by UKAS – the UK's National Accreditation Body responsible for determining the technical competence and integrity of organisations and their services.
+Assessments and audits are carried out by one of two tScheme-recognised Assessors – KPMG and LRQA.
+Both are accredited by UKAS – the UK's National Accreditation Body responsible for determining the technical competence and integrity of organisations and their services.
 Both operate independently from tScheme.

 Once your scheme has been Assessed and a report issued by the Assessor recommending Approval, we assess the report as being appropriate for that Service type.
 If it’s satisfactory, we issue a Grant of Approval for your Service.

 Our membership is drawn from the public, private and third sectors.
 They join because they believe in the independent assessment of trust services used in the digital economy.
 There are currently two categories of membership: Government members and non-Government members.